-Exercise can also enhance the way you feel about yourself – your body image and self esteem – which has a knock-on positive effect in other areas of your life, such as work and relationships.
+Exercise can also enhance the way you feel about yourself – your body image and self esteem – which has a knock-on positive effects in other areas of your life, such as work and relationships.

 How does exercise influence mental function?

-As far as cognitive function is concerned, it seems that exercise increases production of key brain chemicals that encourage the growth of brain and nerve cells and help develop new neural pathways (lines of communication between the brain and the body).
+As far as cognitive function is concerned, it seems that exercise increases the production of key brain chemicals that encourage the growth of brain and nerve cells and help develop new neural pathways (lines of communication between the brain and the body).
 It also improves blood and oxygen flow to the brain and promotes the growth of blood vessels, allowing brain tissue to be nourished and preserved.

 A study from the University of Illinois measured the mental ability of 18-24 year olds by giving them two computer tests to do after a rest period, and after fast running on a treadmill.
 After the running, their decision-making process was faster and more of their answers were correct.

 Exercise can also help get your creative juices flowing.
 Research from Greater London's Middlesex University found that creative thinking and problem solving improved after prolonged aerobic exercise.
 Exercise also boosts blood flow to the brain, particularly the right hemisphere, which is associated with creativity and imagination.

 Stuart Biddle, exercise psychology professor at UK's renown Loughborough University, says that repetitive, rhythmic activities, such as swimming laps or treadmill running, are best for cerebral benefits, as they require little conscious thought.
 But you can’t be a flash in the pan, if you want brains as well as brawn – the Illinois study found that when the subjects stopped training, the improvements disappeared.